bigfarofa/moodle-resource-downloader/README.md

 - `--download-path <path>` | `downloadPath` The path where the resources will be downloaded(By default it's the `./downloads` folder located in the root of the project)
 - `--no-headless` When this flag is on, Puppeteer will be executed with the option with the headless mode deactivated.
 Headless mode allows the scrapper to run without displaying the UI.
 - `--wait-page-after-login | waitPageAfterLogin` - What page should the scrapper wait after authenticating.
-- `--auth-mode` | `authMode` - It can have one of the following values: `"user-control"`, `"terminal-user-passw"`.
-Default `user-control`
+- `--auth-method` | `authMethod` - It can have one of the following values: `"user-control"`, `"terminal-user-passw"`.
+Default `terminal-user-passw`

 - - `user-control` allows you to insert your username and password in the browser's page like an usual login procedure.
 It's useful if you don't want to input your credentials in the terminal.
 Only disadvantage is that the UI will need to be displayed, which requires the headless mode to be disabled.
+- - If you want to use `user-control`, it can also be run with the shortcut: `npm run start:auth-user-control`

 - - `terminal-user-passw` The username and password will be prompted by the terminal.
-Doing this way allows the scrapper/puppeteer to run in headless mode(or not with flag `--no-headless`).
+Doing this way allows the scrapper/puppeteer to run in headless mode(or not with the flag `--no-headless`)

+- - I prefer using `terminal-user-passw` because the UI does not provide much information, it will be mostly noise.
+But it's useful to see the actions of the script and if the user prefers to input credentials in the UI instead of the terminal.